Never Miss a Beat!

 A List of Healthy Carbs

 It’s best to get the carbs you need from foods that have other health properties.
-Some carbohydrate-rich foods like beans, lentils, and many fruits and vegetables are also high in fiber.
+Some carbohydrate-rich foods like beans, lentils, and many fruits and vegetables also are high in fiber.
 Others are high in vitamins or minerals.
 Sweet potatoes contain vitamins A and C as well as fiber and potassium.
 Milk and yogurt are high in calcium.

-What are healthy carbs?
 Healthy carbs have added nutritional value, not just empty calories.
 Foods containing healthy carbs that are part of a healthy diet include:

 If you’re trying to lose weight, use butter sparingly on popcorn and sweet potatoes.
 Instead of adding sugar to your oatmeal, add fresh berries for sweetness.
 And although brown rice and whole wheat pasta are healthier choices, you should still practice portion control when eating them.